Kärcher Push sweeper S 6 Twin *KNA

 Comfortable footplateCollapse sweeper fully without stooping – for space-saving storage.

-Flexible height adjustment of the side brushesIndividually adjustable contact pressure for different types of dirt.
+Flexible height adjustment of the side brushesAdjustable contact pressure for each side brush to adapt to different types of debris

 Stand-alone waste container